(Updated October 22, 2021)

 Sprout’s Overtime Pay Computation Table

-More importantly, Sprout Payroll is compliant with mandated government compliance reports from BIR, PHIC, SSS, and Pag-IBIG.
-We continuously update our system with the latest computation table of taxes and statutory contributions with no additional fee.
+More importantly, Sprout Payroll complies with BIR, PHIC, SSS, and Pag-IBIG’s mandated reports.
+We continuously update our system with the latest computation tables of taxes and statutory contributions without extra fees.

 This piece of writing is genuinely a pleasant one it helps new the web viewers,